Employee misclassification penalties: Examples and protections

 Another case from 2021: Servant’s Quest violated the FLSA by misclassifying 50 workers.
 Due to unpaid overtime hours, they had to pay $358,675 in back wages.

-A construction company’s owner was found guilty of misclassifying 30 construction workers who should have been employees.
-Since the authorities determined this act was intentional with the objective of not paying the taxes, the owner of G&R Drywall and Framing was sentenced to almost two years of prison, with 12-month-long consecutive probation.
+That same year, the owner of a construction company was found guilty of misclassifying 30 construction workers who should have been employees.
+Since the authorities determined this act was intentional with the objective of avoiding tax, the owner of G&R Drywall and Framing was sentenced to almost two years of prison with a 12-month-long consecutive probation.

 Can you get misclassification protection?

-Correctly classifying your workforce is the best way to protect yourself from legal penalties and fines.
+First, correctly classifying your workforce in the first place is the best way to protect yourself from legal penalties and fines.
 Learning the difference between independent contractors and employees is a good start.
 The next step is to tailor your contracts to local laws and get legal experts to review them.

-Discover how Project44 gets added peace of mind from misclassification and saves around $500,000 a year with Deel Shield.
+Discover how Project44 gets added peace of mind from misclassification and saves around $500,000 a year with Deel Contractor of Record.

 Unlike other providers, Deel specializes in localized compliance.
 We use a worker classification questionnaire and the help of local experts to review, correctly classify, and engage a contractor based on location, job description, and work setup.